Ladder99/ladder99/docs/page/running/installation.md

 cd ~
 git clone https://github.com/Ladder99/ladder99
 cd ladder99
-shell/install
+shell/install/cli
 ```

 e.g.

 ```
-$ shell/install
+$ shell/install/cli
 Adding PATH extension and L99 variables to ~/.bashrc...
-Using 'example' for Ladder99 setup.
+Using 'example' for Ladder99 setup, as found in the 'setups' folder.
 Done.
 Please run the file by typing in 'source ~/.bashrc', or logout and log back in.
 Then try 'l99'.